sn00m/leojwolf.com/README.md

-# conscious-pool
+# leojwolf.com
-An art collective featuring musicians, artists, visionaries, and creators
+personal site to host my music and art